aadabi/AI_IQ/README.md

 Einstein serves as a benchmark for exceptional human intelligence.
 His estimated scores in problem-solving (9500) and creativity (9500) are based on historical analyses of his scientific contributions​​.

 #### Normalization and Quantitative Analysis
-In this section, conceptualized by Ali Adabi, normalizing the AI's score to a human IQ scale where Einstein's IQ is 160, we obtain an AI "IQ" of approximately 86.2.
+In this section, conceptualized by the author, normalizing the AI's score to a human IQ scale where Einstein's IQ is 160, we obtain an AI "IQ" of approximately 86.2.
 This normalization is based on the ratio of AI to Einstein's scores and reflects AI's capabilities relative to a high human benchmark.

 #### Conclusion
-This comparative study, authored by Ali Adabi, provides a scientific perspective on the differences and potential similarities between AI and human intelligence.
+This comparative study, authored by the author, provides a scientific perspective on the differences and potential similarities between AI and human intelligence.
 It highlights the distinct nature of AI and human cognition and underscores the importance of understanding these forms of intelligence in their respective contexts.

 #### References